nkestrel/mediaurltimestamper/README.md

 ![](/icons/icon48.png)

-**Resume media content where you left off by timestamping the URL.**
+**Resume video or music playback from your last position by timestamping the URL.**

 Don't lose your spot in long music sets, podcasts, talks/lectures and saved live streams.
 Conveniently get the media's current time and put it in the URL